alpaca-tc/diver_down/README.md

   ],
   # @param filter_method_id_path [#call, nil] The analysis result outputs the absolute path of the caller.
 To convert to a relative path, define the conversion logic manually.
   filter_method_id_path: -> (path) { path.remove(Rails.root.to_s) },
-  # @param module_finder [#call, nil] Specify the logic to determine which module the source found. diverdown promote moduler monolithization, so such an option exists.
+  # @param module_finder [#call, nil] Specify the logic to determine which module the source found. diver_down promote moduler monolithization, so such an option exists.
   module_finder: -> (source) { 'OrderSystem' if source.source == 'Order' },
 )
 ```